katiehuangx/Udemy-Advanced-MySQL/README.md

 - For most viewed pages and common landing pages, understand how those pages perform for business objectives.
 - Does the pages tell a story or resonate with business values?

+In this section, we will learn about
+- Analyzing top website pages and entry/landing pages
+- Analyzing bounce rates and landing pages test
+- Building conversion funnels and testing conversion paths

 ### 📌 Q34: Identify most viewed website pages ranked by session volume

 - Filter date < 2012-06-09
 - Table: pageview_url | sessions (count)